Migrating work functions like email, infrastructure, and core business apps to the cloud can be a complex process with a lot of moving parts.

-Microsoft Azure: Azure has specific benefits for enterprise companies and those looking to invest in a hybrid cloud solution.
-Microsoft is working hard to keep their cloud offering robust and enhanced integration with Microsoft products and data centres to facilitate hybrid environments.
+Azure has specific benefits for enterprise companies and those looking to invest in a hybrid cloud solution.
+Microsoft is working hard to keep its cloud offering robust and enhanced integration with Microsoft products and data centres to facilitate hybrid environments.

 You can find a more in-depth comparison here: https://www.datamation.com/cloud-computing/aws-vs-azure-vs-google-cloud-comparison.html

 5. Decide on Public, Private, or Hybrid Cloud